128technology/docs/docs/intro_installation_quickstart_aws.md

 :::important
 If a token or certificate is not in your possession, please contact your Juniper Sales representative.
 :::

+Proceed to the next section [Session Smart Router Deployment](#session-smart-router-deployment) to deploy a Session Smart Router.

 ## Session Smart Router Deployment